-The July Vegetable of the Month is Peas!
+The May Veggie of the Month is Peas!

-The new Dietary Guidelines for Americans encourage us to eat a variety of protein foods including seafood, meat, eggs, nuts, seeds and legumes.
+To keep our diets and ourselves healthy, we need to eat a variety of protein foods including seafood, meat, eggs, nuts, seeds and legumes.
 You might wonder – what does this have to do with peas?
-Well, legumes include kidney beans, lima beans, pinto beans, lentils and you guessed it…peas!
-Peas are a part of the protein food group and the vegetable group!
+Well, legumes include kidney beans, lima beans, pinto beans, lentils and, you guessed it…peas!
+Peas are a part of the protein food group AND the vegetable group!

-- Snow pea pods are thin and tender, eaten when there are still only tiny traces of peas inside.
+- Snow pea pods are thin and tender.
+They’re eaten when there are still only tiny traces of peas inside.
 This type of pea is usually associated with Asian cuisine.

-- When picking peas in the garden – choose firm, bright peas that have no sign of decay or wilting.
+- When picking peas in the garden, choose firm and bright peas that have no sign of decay or wilting.

-- Store peas in a perforated plastic bag for 3-5 days in the refrigerator and shell just before using.
+- Store peas in a perforated plastic bag for 3-5 days in the refrigerator.
+Shell them just before using.

 Sources: Eat Well, Live Well Campaign, Pick It!
 Try It!
 Like It!, Fruits & Veggies More Matters, Iowa State University Extension & Outreach, University of Minnesota Extension, & University of Maryland Extension